 This web page shows only a small excerpt of our Keigan research.
-Another 137 words (10 lines of text) covering the year 1172 is included under the topic Early Keigan History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 117 and 1172 are included under the topic Early Keigan History in all our PDF Extended History products and printed products wherever possible.

 Keigan Spelling Variations

 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period.
 The following variations for the name Keigan were encountered in the archives: Egan, Eagan, Keegan, MacEgan, Kegan, Keagan and many more.